segraef/graef.io/create-your-own-official-azure-pipeline-agents-images-and-github-actions-runner-images/index.md

 # Create your own official Azure Pipelines Agent Images and GitHub Actions Runner Images

-Use this article if you want to create your own Azure Pipelines Agent Images and GitHub Actions Runner Images based on the official [source code](https://github.com/actions/runner-images/) used for [GitHub-hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) used for Actions, as well as for [Microsoft-hosted agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops#use-a-microsoft-hosted-agent) used for Azure Pipelines.
+Let's create your own Azure Pipelines Agent Images or GitHub Actions Runner Images based on the official [source code](https://github.com/actions/runner-images/) used for [GitHub-hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) used for Actions, as well as for [Microsoft-hosted agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops#use-a-microsoft-hosted-agent) used for Azure Pipelines.
 I prepared both Azure Pipelines and GitHub Workflow examples for you to choose from.
-It also can create your Virtual Machine Scale Set (VMSS) with the latest VM image to easily use for self-hosted auto-scaling scale-set agents in Azure DevOps.
+It also can create your Virtual Machine Scale Set (VMSS) with the latest VM image to easily use for self-hosted scale-set agents in Azure DevOps.

 <!--more-->

 ## The Problem

 Usually when I start working with teams in new cloud environments for a longer period of time, I find the same pattern: infrastructure and application code is first tested on cloud-hosted pipeline/workflow agents/runners (because they are quickly available, low cost and reliable) and then (much too late) switched to self-hosted agents/runners (because they are more secure and isolated).
 With a security-first mindset, however, development and testing must start directly on self-hosted agents/runners.
 Not only because of security but also because of isolated network connection such as private endpoints.
-Likewise, because the subsequent switch from cloud-hosted to self-hosted is usually more difficult and involves downtime.

 Another problem is that teams often create their own VM images which are not identical with the official images used for the cloud-hosted agents/runners.
 This can lead to problems when the application code is tested on the cloud-hosted agents/runners and then deployed to the self-hosted agents/runners.
 This is because the application code may not work on the self-hosted agents/runners due to differences in the VM images.
+This often results in downtime and/or rework of pipeline code.

 ## The Solution

-The solution is to create your own Azure Pipelines Agent Images and GitHub Actions Runner Images based on the exact same image used for the official [GitHub-hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) and [Microsoft-hosted agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops#use-a-microsoft-hosted-agent).
+The solution is to create your own Azure Pipelines Agent Image or GitHub Actions Runner Image based on the exact same image used for the official [GitHub-hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) and [Microsoft-hosted agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops#use-a-microsoft-hosted-agent).
 This way you can test your infrastructure and application code directly on self-hosted agents/runners from the beginning in a secure and isolated environment.
 And you can be sure that the application code will work on the cloud-hosted agents/runners as well as on the self-hosted agents/runners.
 If golden images are used, they could also be compiled using the predefined packerfiles or their tools could be integrated into the golden images.
+Another good thing is that you stay up to date with the latest official tools and versions used in the official images.

 ## Create and/or update the VMSS